repla-app/repla-app.github.io/_drafts/2020-01-13-repla-use-cases.md

 ![Mermaid](/assets/2020-01-13-mermaid.png)

-Some [great apps](https://marked2app.com/) already exist to provide Markdown rendering, but the flexibility of Repla's package model means that similar plugins can be made for formats that don't have any support for existing apps.
+There are already some [great apps](https://marked2app.com/) that do Markdown rendering, but the flexibility of Repla's package model means that similar plugins can be made for formats that aren't supported by any existing apps.
 For example, a plugin for the [Mermaid diagramming language](https://github.com/mermaid-js/mermaid) would allow developers to track [class](https://en.wikipedia.org/wiki/Data-flow_diagram) and [control-flow](https://en.wikipedia.org/wiki/Control-flow_diagram) diagrams in version control alongside their source code, just like Markdown files are today.

 ## REPL